 Here is a little exercise: go and google "diets don't work."
 Yep.
 Dieting has got itself a bad rep. And the statistics seem to support this - 95% of diets fail and most dieters will regain more than they lost within five years.
 And I can of course attest to this myself as I have never managed to keep any of the weight off that I lost through dieting.
 So why would I even entertain the idea of making dieting a part of my program?

-For me it comes down to a simple truth: I don't get too hung up on the word diet.
-To me, a diet is a mechanism I use to help me control my portions so to create the calorie deficit I need to lose weight.
+For me, a diet is a mechanism I use to help me control my portions so to create the calorie deficit I need to lose weight.
 It works.
 If I stick to it.
 Which of course is the mind-maze where everything tends to go wrong.
 I realized that diets would never work for me as long as I regarded them as this external thing that would save me, i.e. as long as I was looking for the answers outside of myself.
 But what if I started searching for the answers within and used dieting as a structural support tool to get me going and to lean on when things got a little tough on the soul searching side of things?

-Digging deep into the core of whatever it is that causes you to turn to food for comfort can be difficult and draining - and the resistance monster will rear its ugly head on a regular basis and try and send you straight back into the arms of Ben & Jerry.
+Digging deep into the core of whatever it is that causes us to turn to food for comfort can be difficult and draining - and the resistance monster will rear its ugly head on a regular basis and try and send us straight back into the arms of Ben & Jerry.
 Those are the times when the diet-part of my program becomes really important and when, for instance, tracking my food in MyFitnessPal is helping me not fall off the wagon.
-The structure provided by this external piece of my program helps me immensely while I do the internal work that is needed for long-term success.
+The structure provided by this external piece of my program helps me immensely while I do the internal work that is needed for making lasting changes.

 The concept of Intuitive Eating has been around for a few decades.
 I love the Intuitive Eating principles, such as listening to your body’s hunger cues, because they just make so much sense to me.
 Yet even with Intuitive Eating I used to approach it the same way as dieting, i.e. one moment I was eating intuitively and the next I would go on a binge and stop following the Intuitive Eating guidelines.
 I treated it as just another program that I was either on or not.
 Which, of course, is so not the point of Intuitive Eating.

 So how does Intuitive Eating help me when I am already applying dieting methods to lose weight?
 On its most basic level Intuitive Dieting™ means using dieting methods to control my portions and Intuitive Eating principles to determine what I eat and when.
-I constantly ask my body: Are you hungry, what do you want?
-Observing the guidelines of Intuitive Eating helps me understand the difference between my mind’s and my body’s cravings and I am learning to create more alignment between the two.
+I keep asking my body: Are you hungry, what do you want?
+Observing the guidelines of Intuitive Eating helps me understand the difference between my mind’s and my body’s hunger and I am learning to create more alignment between the two.

-For me, cooking is all about taking action and being in the present moment, neither of which is something that comes easily to me.
-But I know that this is exactly the key to unraveling my years of overeating and tuning out: learning to be more active while enjoying the moment and the sensual expression that is cooking.
+For me, cooking is all about taking action and being fully grounded in the present moment, neither of which is something that comes easily to me.
+But I know that this is one of the main keys to unraveling my years of overeating and numbing out: being more active while enjoying the moment and the sensual expression that is cooking and eating a delicious home cooked meal.
+As such cooking is a vital part of Intuitive Dieting™.